soxueren/atsd/search/README.md

 entity:nurswgvml007* AND mount_point:\/opt
 ```

-The default operator applied to combine multiple words is `OR`.
+The default operator applied to combine multiple keyword is `OR`.
 The following expressions are equivalent:

 ```ls
 location OR nur